buk7456/FreeTX/doc/mixer.md

 The mixer is where the inputs (mixer sources) get linked to the output channels (servos, etc.).
 This controller features a mixer system that draws inspiration from that found in OpenTX(R) based RC transmitters, though not directly compatible.
 ## Mixer sources
-Mixer sources can be any of the following
+Mixer sources can be any of the following:
 - Raw stick axes (X1, Y1, X2, Y2, ...)
 - Processed sticks (Rud/Yaw, Thr, Ail/Roll, Ele/Pitch)
 - Knobs (KnobA, KnobB)